Soccer-Three Brazilian soccer players flee Ukraine by bus and foot | Entertainment

 One, Marlon Santos, posted a clip on Instagram saying, "We are still praying.
 The journey still has a way to go.
 It's all going to work out."
 They did not say where the train was headed.

-The players were among a large group of Brazilians who posted videos on social media earlier this week appealing for help to escape Ukraine in the wake of the Russian invasion.
-The Brazilian government had asked some 500 Brazilians in Ukraine to stay in contact with its Embassy.
+"I ask all Brazilians in contested territory to stay firm, follow instructions and report any incidents to us.
+I know about the difficulties, but we won't spare any efforts to solve them," Bolsonaro wrote on Twitter.
+He said 50 Brazilians had fled Ukraine by land.
+The Brazilian government had asked some 500 Brazilians in Ukraine to stay in contact with its embassy.

 On Saturday, the Brazilian Air Force said it had two KC-390 cargo planes ready to help evacuate Brazilian citizens.
-It did not say when the planes would make it to Ukraine to begin an airlift.
 "Now we have to help our people still in Ukraine," Felipe Pires, one of the three who escaped to Romania, wrote.
 "They really need our help and support."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)